-The multidisciplinary team can include a person's specialist, Parkinson's nurse (if they have one), physiotherapist, occupational therapist, and speech and language therapist.
+The multidisciplinary team can include a a doctor who is a Parkinson's specialist', Parkinson's nurse, physiotherapist, occupational therapist, and speech and language therapist.
+The person with Parkinson's is also an important part of this team.

 Different members of this team should be able to advise you about different aspects of care, such as swallowing techniques if someone has problems eating, equipment that may help with mobility, and strategies to help someone who is experiencing hallucinations, delusions or anxiety.